- You are here:

 Alumni are critical to the College.
 Alums are proud of their alma mater as shown by the work that they do and the way they promote Tech in their everyday lives.
-Approximately 7,500 COE alumni currently hold prominent business roles as CEOs, Exec.
-VPs, CIOs, CTOs, Presidents, or Board Chairs.
-60 percent of all Georgia Tech Alums are COE graduates.
-25 percent of all COE grads live in Georgia.
-Women now make up thirty percent of the undergraduate enrollment in the College of Engineering, well above the national average fo 18 percent.
+Approximately 9,600 COE alumni currently hold prominent business roles as CEOs, executives, VPs, CIOs, CTOs, presidents, or board chairs.
+61 percent of all Georgia Tech Alums are COE graduates.
+34 percent of all COE grads live in Georgia.
+Women now make up 31 percent of the undergraduate enrollment in the College of Engineering, well above the national average of 18 percent.

-The College recognizes key individuals annually through the College of Engineering Awards Induction Ceremony.
+The College recognizes key individuals annually through the College of Engineering Alumni Awards Induction Ceremony.
 See all past alumni award inductees.

 History of Awards

 The College of Engineering Alumni Awards were created in 1994 under the leadership of then Dean John A. White.
 He stated, “…being students at Georgia Tech, you have had a significant impact on the world.
 Those who wonder why Georgia Tech’s College of Engineering enjoys an impeccable reputation need only look at your accomplishments.”
 He passed the torch to Dr. Jean-Lou Chameau, former Georgia Tech provost and dean, whose outstanding service to the College of Engineering led him to receive the 2006 Dean’s Appreciation Award from former Dean Don P. Giddens.
 As a B.S, M.S, and Ph.D. alumnus and fellow Distinguished Engineering Alumni recipient, Dr. Giddens continued this honorable awards tradition.
 The program is now under the leadership of Dean Gary S. May, who received his B.S. degree in electrical and computer engineering from Georgia Tech and is a former Distinguished Alumni recipient.